Shake Your Moneymaker (song): Earlier songs

 Blues historian Gerard Herzhaft suggests that "Shake Your Moneymaker" is a variation on songs that have been traced back to Charlie Patton (1929 "Shake It and Break It") and Bukka White (1937 "Shake 'Em on Down").
 In 1958, Chicago blues singer and harmonica player Shakey Jake Harris recorded "Roll Your Moneymaker" with a band including Magic Sam on guitar and Willie Dixon on bass.
 The song, a twelve-bar blues with breaks, featured the chorus "roll your moneymaker".
-However, "Shake Your Moneymaker" has been also identified as an Elmore James "original".

 Elmore James song

 "Shake Your Moneymaker" is an up-tempo 12-bar blues featuring slide guitar.
 James frequently repeats the phrase "shake your money maker" throughout the song, but provides little context for the lyrics.
 Author Peter Silverton believes that they are not "a reference to prostitution but to the same nexus of cash and female sexuality that's there in the opening sentence of Pride and Prejudice".

-James recorded the song at Cosimo Matassa's J&M Studios in New Orleans, Louisiana in the summer of 1961.
+James recorded the song at Cosimo Matassa's J&M Recording Studio in New Orleans, Louisiana in the summer of 1961.
 James assembled a Mississippi version of his backing band, the Broomdusters, for the recordings: Johnny "Big Moose" Walker on piano, Sammy Lee Bully on bass, and Sam Myers on drums.
 After one false start, the second take provided the master used for the single.
 Although several songs were recorded during the session, only "Shake Your Moneymaker" and "Look on Yonder Wall", were released at the time.
 Fire Records issued the two songs as a single in 1961; it was the last James' single before his death in 1963.
 As one of his most popular pieces, the song is included on several compilations of his music, such as the box set Elmore James: King of the Slide Guitar (1992, Capricorn Records), The Sky Is Crying: The History of Elmore James (1993, Rhino Entertainment), and Shake Your Money Maker: The Best of the Fire Sessions (2001, Buddha Records).